Measurement Component

 from qtpy import QtCore, QtWidgets

-The GUI should be created at start-up, hence override the setup_figure
+The GUI should be created at startup.
+Hence, override the setup_figure

-function (that gets called after the setup
+function (which gets called after the setup

 function).
 ScopeFoundry expects that setup_figure